Documentation for creating Azure AD Connect Cloud Sync to an Azure tenant with existing Azure Active Directory (AAD) users.

 Next via the "Active Directory" screen in the MyCloudIT portal or via "Active Directory Users and Computers" add the three users. take extra care to make sure the domain specified for each users UPN is myCompany.com.

 A good way to check if synchronization is happening is to change an attribute such as "Office" for an AD user and then make sure that field is then changed in AAD.
-Note: Synchronization is not constant, it is performed at scheduled intervals so you may need to wait or force an AADC-CS "Restart Sync".
+Note: Synchronization is not constant, it is performed at scheduled intervals so you may need to wait.

 Appendix A: AD as the source of Truth